apnadkarni/blt/man/vector.rst

 *vecName* **populate** *destName* ?\ *density*\ ?

-  Creates a vector *destName* which is a superset of *vecName*.  *DestName* will include all the points of *vecName*, in addition the interval between each of the original points will contain a *density* number of new points, whose values are evenly distributed between the original points values.
+  Creates a vector *destName* which is a superset of *vecName*.  *DestName* in the name of an output vector that will include all the points of *vecName*, in addition the interval between each of the original points will contain a *density* number of new points, whose values are evenly distributed between the original points values.
 This is useful for generating abscissas to be interpolated along a spline.

 *vecName* **print** *fmtString* ?\ *switches* ... ?